dorelljames/dorellastro/src/content/blog/end-to-end-testing-with-sanity-studio-and-playwright/index.md

 ## You might ask, what do I need this for?

 Normally, you wouldn't need this.
 You'll know when you do and when the time comes, I hope this guide will help you.

-Don't worry as I'll guide you step by step all the way.
+As an example, you built a tool which does a couple of things.
+You can use Playwright to automate the testing as like how a real user would use it.

 ## Pre-requisites